metalmandalore/cloud-goat_walkthrough/README.md

     * AWS Secret Access Key: __solus aws_secret_access_key__
     * Default region name: __us-east-1__
     * Default output format: __leave blank__
-3. Attempt to list the lamda functions
+3. Attempt to list the lambda functions
 `aws lambda list-functions --profile solus`
 The listed function contains a service role as well as an ec2 access key id and secret key id
 4. Create a new profile called ec2 with the discovered credentials